-We have no relationship with or interests in the Company other than in our capacity as auditors and dealings in the ordinary course of business.

-We have obtained all the information and explanations we have required.

-In our opinion, proper accounting records have been kept by the Company as far as it appears from our examination of those records.
+- We have no relationship with, or interests in, the Company, other than in our capacity as auditor and dealings in the ordinary course of business. - We have obtained all information and explanations we have required. - In our opinion, proper accounting records have been kept by the Company as far as it appears from our examination of those records.